galasa-dev/automation/README.md

 - statusesUrl, the URL to return the status of the build to the pull request via a POST request.
 - issueUrl, the URL to return comments to the pull request via a POST request.

-This task uses the custom ghgstatus image stored in [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories/ghgstatus/artifacts-tab)
+This task uses the custom ghstatus image stored in [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories/ghstatus/artifacts-tab)

 ### git-verify